syncfusion-content/fileformat-docs/File-Formats/PDF/Convert-HTML-To-PDF/Blink.md

 N> If windows status does not match in code and HTML, then the converter will meet with deadlock.

-Refer to the following code snippet,
+Refer to the following code snippet.

 {% tabs %}